 Tip: Avoid bending backwards as you pull the weight up or leaning forward as you lower it to try to avoid any injury.

 How Much Weight and How Many Reps Should You Start With?

 The amount of weight will vary from individual to individual, but Bullock recommends starting with 8–12 reps with a weight that is challenging (especially toward the end of rep) but doesn’t make you compromise form.

-Biceps curls are generally safe for everyone to do unless you have a specific arm or shoulder injury and your physician believes you should avoid the exercise.
+Biceps curls are likely safe for everyone to do unless you have a specific arm or shoulder injury or your physician believes you should avoid the exercise.
 If you have any concerns before trying a new workout, always consult a doctor first.

 What Are Some Biceps Modifications You Can Try?

 As with most strength-training exercises, there are ways to modify them depending on your individual goals, preferences, and fitness levels.
 You can change up your weights (both up or down) as well as sit or stand.

 Another way to mix up curls is to do single or double arms.
 "If your goal is strength and size, alternate arms so you’ll be able to lift more weight.
 If your goal is definition, work with a lighter weight and increase reps to 25–30," recommends Bullock.

 Marcolin G, Panizzolo FA, Petrone N, et al. Differences in electromyographic activity of biceps brachii and brachioradialis while performing three variants of curl.
 PeerJ.
 2018;6:e5165. doi:10.7717/peerj.5165